-How can you prepare your business once the UK leaves the EU?
+How can you prepare your business for the UK's departure from the EU?
 Read our 12-point Brexit checklist.

 1. Communicate with your EU customers, and update them on the information you have available.
 Reassure them of your commitment in the face of potential changes.